 In the name of Allah, the most Gracious, the most Merciful.

 …in which there is healing for people.

 (Surah An-Nahl, Quran 16:69)

 The Prophet (pbuh) said there are two blessings, which most people do not appreciate until it is too late.
 There are two blessings that most people take for granted.
 What are those two blessings?

 Health and free time.

 You think that these are a right of yours.
 But once you become unhealthy, you truly realize the value of health.
 Once you become busy, you truly realize the importance of free time and what it means to have free time and how to make use of your time.
-We live in a time which has an unprecedented impact on our health, whether it’s because of COVID, or because of everything else, as a result of COVID-19.
+We live in a time which has an unprecedented impact on our health.

 LEARN QURANIC VOCABULARY WITH OUR APP

 Even mild forms are caused by some kind of trauma, some kind of significant life change – the death of a family member, divorce, even marriage.
 When I was doing training as a first responder I was surprised that at the top of this list was marriage.
 Marriage is something that can cause a significant life change which could lead to a mild version or more of mental illness.
 That’s just because it’s a significant life change.
 That significant life change can lead to mental illness SubhanAllah.
 So whether we view something as positive or negative, it is a significant life change.
 When I used to teach in Dallas, we used to have students coming from all over the country.
 They were moving, leaving their homes, coming to this new place where they didn’t know anyone, having to find an apartments, having to go to this new program to study Islam and to study Arabic.
 That was a big stressor for a lot of them.
 Just the fact that they had to leave their homes, for many of them, for the first time.